SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/rest-webapi/in-depth.md

 </sectionGroup>
 ```

-Locate or add the WebApi element and set one or both keys to true to enable: AuthorizeWithUsername and AuthorizeWithTicket.
+Locate or add the `WebApi` element and set one or both keys to true to enable: `AuthorizeWithUsername` and `AuthorizeWithTicket`.

 **SuperOffice element in web.config:**